Those who never experienced anxiety and panic attacks – just don’t get it.

-As a former sufferer of this awful condition, it’s important to me to convince you that hope is out there.
-There are many ways to overcome anxiety and panic attacks and don’t let anyone tell you otherwise.
+As a former sufferer of this horrifying condition, it’s important to me to convince you that hope is out there.
+There are many ways to overcome anxiety and panic attacks, and don’t let anyone tell you otherwise.

-I’ve compiled a list of the top 10 natural and effective ways to overcome anxiety and panic attacks – Without medication.
+I’ve put together a list of the top 10 natural and effective ways to overcome anxiety and panic attacks – without medication.

-Instead, anxiety meds do two things: The first is cause awful side effects, sometimes worse than the anxiety itself, while potentially causing liver and kidney damage (not to mention how addictive they can become).
-The second thing they do is get pharmaceutical companies richer every day, at your expense.
+1. The frightening side effects, sometimes worse than anxiety itself, while potentially causing liver and kidney damage (not to mention how addictive they can become).

 So…without more nagging, here are: